PSC - Political Science

 PSC 201 American Government* (3-0-3)

-This course is a study of national governmental institutions with emphasis on the Constitution, the functions of executive, legislative and judicial branches, civil liberties and role of the electorate.
+This course is a study of American federal governmental institutions with a focus on the Constitution and key founding documents; the functions of the executive, legislative and judicial branches; civil liberties and rights; and the role and influence of the electorate, interest groups, and the media.

 PSC 205 Politics and Government (3-0-3)